invakid404/dotfiles/README.md

 ./install.sh
 ```

+If ran as root, the install script will also symlink stuff from the `root` directory.
+Otherwise, just the configs in `home` will be installed.

 Alternatively, one can install only specific directories.
 This can be done the following way:
 ```sh
 stow -v -R -t $HOME <directory names>